deepkit-community/modules/packages/stripe/README.md

 ## Features

-- 💉 Injectable Stripe client for interacting with the Stripe API in Controllers and Providers
+- 💉 Injectable Stripe client for interacting with the Stripe API in Controllers

 - 🎉 Optionally exposes an API endpoint from your Deepkit application at to be used for webhook event processing from Stripe.
 Defaults to `/stripe/webhook/` but can be easily configured

 - 🔒 Automatically validates that the event payload was actually sent from Stripe using the configured webhook signing secret

-- 🕵️ Discovers providers from your application decorated with `StripeWebhookHandler` and routes incoming events to them
+- 🕵️ Discovers controllers from your application decorated with `StripeWebhookHandler` and routes incoming events to them

 - 🧭 Route events to logical services easily simply by providing the Stripe webhook event type